 The work we do has to be documented, and there is considerable demand for guidance on how to record spiritual care.

-Spiritual Care assessment is an area of constant interest, and contributing to this section to share what we have used or developed would be a great help.
+Spiritual Care assessment is of constant interest, and contributions sharing what we have used or developed would be a great help.

 Having made our assessment, how do we act in response to what we find, and how do we record that as part of the multi-disciplinary team’s care planning?
 There is ample scope for development in this area.
 And how effective are we in what we do?
 We would be interested not only in sample evaluation sheets, but indications of the feedback received and how the evaluations were conducted.
 We are now seeing considerable progress being made with the PROM (Performance Related Outcome Measures) project.

 Rowcroft Hospice has published some excellent spiritual care publicity, which you might find a useful resource for developing your own publicity, or explaining your role.